pragdave/component/README.md

   Unlike the other components, you define the action to be taken on a member of the collection by writing a function called `process`.
-This can use pattern matching and guard clauses to vary the behaviour depending on the vale passed in.
+This can use pattern matching and guard clauses to vary the behaviour depending on the value passed in.

   You invoke the hungry component using